-Lady Gaga And New Boyfriend Christian Carino Pack On The PDA During Date Nighttt
+Lady Gaga And New Boyfriend Christian Carino Pack On The PDA During Date Night

 “They are actually pretty serious,” an insider tells US Weekly of the couple.
 “They’re both really happy.
 It works.”

-Since then Gaga and Carino have been seen going out on dates numerous times.
+Since then, Gaga and Carino have been seen going out on dates numerous times.
 They were reportedly spotted attending Tommy Hilfiger and Gigi Hadid’s Spring 2017 Fashion Show in Venice, California.
 According to Too Fab, Carino and Hilfiger have been friends for years.
 Daily Mail reports Gaga brought a girl with her at the fashion show and that the girl “looked a lot like Christian’s daughter Bella.”
-The pair were also spotted attending the Kings of Leon concert at The Forum in Inglewood, California.
+The pair was also spotted attending the Kings of Leon concert at The Forum in Inglewood, California.

 Lady Gaga & boyfriend Christian Carino out in LA pic.twitter.com/wP8UL58wEp